 NOTE: Additional special topics courses may be approved each term to satisfy BS requirement areas.
 Please check the BS Course Offerings spreadsheet for an up-to-date listing.

 Four (4) elective anthropology courses.
-Any Anthropology course or course cross-listed with Anthropology may count as an elective.
+Any Anthropology course or course cross-listed with Anthropology may count as an elective, subject to the rules below under "Details".
 Course offerings for each term may be found in the Course Atlas.
 (Please note that ANT 270S cannot count as an elective if it is counted for the statistics requirement for the major.)

 -Only one 100-level class may be taken to fulfill the elective requirements